Werther158/multimedia_sharing_tool/README.md

  -D BUILD_opencv_cudacodec=OFF \
  -D BUILD_EXAMPLES=ON ..
 $ nproc
-# use the number that nproc returns which is nothing but the number of cores of your processor.
+# use the number that nproc returns which is the number of cores of your processor.
 Let's say it returns 4.
 $ make -j4
 $ sudo make install
 ```